 I just bet you would, thought the Fox.
 She signed the contract and said, “For now I am yours to command.”

 After getting permission from his editor, he drove across the country to Central City and checked into a hotel under an assumed name.
-He hoped his freckled-faced youthful features would help him blend in with this all-American mecca.
+He hoped his freckled-faced, youthful features would help him blend in with this all-American mecca.
 He also wished that Ralph Dibny was in town, but the world-traveling Elongated Man was nowhere to be found.
-He and Ralph shared a power on rare occasions, since as Elastic Lad, Jimmy could also stretch his pliable body.
-In fact, they recently teamed up along with Superman and Plastic Man only three months earlier, just after the Crisis on Infinite Earths had ended, against a pliable villain called Malleable Man. (*) Still, both Ralph and the new Flash were out of town, so it was up to Jimmy to crack the case.
+He and Ralph shared a power, since on rare occasions as Elastic Lad Jimmy could also stretch his pliable body.
+In fact, they had even teamed up along with Superman and Plastic Man only a few months earlier, not long after the end of the Crisis on Infinite Earths, against a pliable villain called Malleable Man. (*) Still, both Ralph and the new Flash were out of town, so it was up to Jimmy to crack the case.

 [(*) Editor’s note: See “That’s the Way the Heroes Bounce,” DC Comics Presents #93 (May, 1986).]

-Walking through the streets of Central City, Jimmy stopped short as he saw someone he knew.
-The man was a shifty little bald guy named Rex Rinker — a known gangster whom Superman had put in jail years ago.
-He could be involved with the high-tech gang.
-Jimmy faded back into the crowd as much as a guy in a plaid green jacket could fade.
+Walking through the streets of Central City, Jimmy stopped short as he spotted someone he knew.
+The man was a shifty little bald guy named Rex Rinker, a known gangster whom Superman had put in jail years ago, and Jimmy guessed that he could be involved with the high-tech gang.
+Jimmy faded back into the crowd, or at least as much as a guy wearing a plaid green jacket could fade.

-He watched Rinker head down a seedy-looking alleyway, then saw a second man ahead of Rinker.
+As he watched Rinker head down a seedy-looking alleyway, he then saw a second man ahead of the gangster.
 It was obvious that Rinker was following him.
 Jimmy scanned the empty streets.
-This looked bad — it could even be a mob hit.
+This looked bad, and could even be a mob hit.
 There were no witnesses and not even any stores around, so there was no reason he could think of for Rinker to take this neglected path so determinedly.
-Jimmy was uncertain how best to handle this situation, so he decided to just follow along to see what would turn up.
+Jimmy was uncertain as to how best to handle this situation, so he decided to just follow along to see what would turn up.